Laurenfrost/laurenfrost/README.md

 + My Job & Main Focus
   - I consider myself more like a **DevOps Engineer** instead of a Data Engineer or a BackEnd Dev.
-  - I’m currently preparing for the AWS Certification .
+  - I’m currently preparing for the AWS Certified Database - Specialty exam.

 + Also focus on
   - Recently, I’m VERY interested in **Spike Neural Network** & something Neuromorphic.